narraressan/primevue_portal/README.md

-# Simple UI template with Vue3
+# Simple UI boilerplate for Vue3 + Primevue

 This project is a showcase of my expertise in front-end development using Vue3.
 It demonstrates integration with Primevue and WindiCSS, CI/CD, Automated testing, and API integration.